OpenDAoC/OpenDAoC-Core/README.md

 ### Altering `serverconfig.xml` (Ubuntu)

-With the repo on your local hard drive, you need to alter the `serverconfig.xml` file to avoid some errors when building Atlas locally.
+With the repo on your local hard drive, you need to alter the `serverconfig.xml` file to avoid some errors when building OpenDAoC locally.

 1. Copy the file `/AtlasCore/DOLServer/config/serverconfig.example.xml` to `/AtlasCore/DOLServer/config/serverconfig.xml`.
 2. Open the `serverconfig.xml` file.